 Workforce Development Programs

 To address the workforce gap, manufacturers are banding together to promote manufacturing as a top-tier career choice, correcting decades of industry misconceptions.
-National initiatives, such as Manufacturing Day and the Manufacturing Institute’s Dream It.
-Do It. program are educating students, parents, and teachers about the wealth of opportunities offered by manufacturing careers.
+National initiatives, such as Manufacturing Day and the Manufacturing Institute‘s programs are educating students, parents, and teachers about the wealth of opportunities offered by manufacturing careers.

 What’s in a Recruitment Campaign

 An effective online recruitment program means more than slapping some job descriptions on the careers page of your website.
 If you’re looking to attract long-term, qualified candidates, your recruitment efforts should follow three steps:

 - Step 1: Sell Your Company Culture

 - Step 2: Promote Long-Term Advancement

 A recruitment program that follows these steps will paint a compelling picture of your company, providing compelling content that users can share through Facebook, Google+, LinkedIn, YouTube and other social media networks where job candidates live online.
 In other words, in addition to attracting qualified prospects, you can also use online tools to turn job recruits into your recruitment team.

 The following detailed examinations of each step highlight companies that have followed these steps and developed successful online recruitment programs.

 Video Gaming Technologies (VGT), a leading manufacturer and distributor of casino games, recently moved their headquarters from Charlottesville, Va. to Nashville, Tenn.
 Many team members opted to stay in Virginia, leaving VGT with the need to fill over 200 skilled manufacturing jobs in three months.